 These are just some of the many ways that back injuries can occur.
-There are numerous ways that injuries can happen, it is important to be aware of the tasks that are being done.
-Remembering the safety tips and recommendations when on the job.
+There are numerous ways that back injuries can happen, so it is important to be aware of the tasks that are being done.
+Read on to learn our back injury prevention safety tips and recommendations to use on the job.

 Safety While Lifting

 Lifting boxes and different items may not be able to be avoided during your job.
-When you do need to lift and move items, you should do so with great caution.
-Avoiding an injury while doing so.
+When you do need to lift and move items, you should do so with great caution in order to avoid an injury while doing so.
 Some of the ways that you can do that are:

 In the workplace, there are some things that can be put in place to help protect the employees and the company.
 By doing everything you can to help prevent an injury the better.
 Guidelines that are set into place should be followed by all employees while working.